weiganghuang/holops-1803/task1.md

     admin@ncs%
     ```

-1. From ncs cli config mode, issue `commit
-    dry run outformat xml`.
-This command will show the configuration
-    changes to be sent to device as xml format.
+2. Now enter the `commit dry run outformat xml` command.
+This command will show the configuration changes to be sent to the device in .xml format.

     ```
     admin@ncs% commit dry-run outformat xml